thinknxg/project-plus/README.md

 * Send Instructions to the Employees
 * Recording of the Project timesheet with the breakup of Regular hours and Overtime hours automatically

-### Some of the business that could be benefited from ProjectIT Mobile app
+### Some of the business that could be benefited from ProjectPlus

 * Construction business
 * Architectural product installation business